clulab/fatdynet/README.md

 ## Depending on This Project

-To use fatdynet with `sbt` in your own project, make a `build.sbt` file like
+To use fatdynet with `sbt` in your own project, first check the [releases page](https://github.com/clulab/fatdynet/releases) for the most recent version number and then make a `build.sbt` file like

 ```
 name := "fatdynetClient"